 The diagrams describe the hard coded METAPOST syntax as well as most of the macros and variables defined in the plain METAPOST format that belongs to the core of the system.
-They also include some of the more fundamental METAFUN commands.
+They also include most of the fundamental METAFUN commands.
+We have omitted the METAPOST and METAFONT commands that make no sense any more or are irrelevant for common usage.
+Specific METAFUN modules are not included here, only general tools, text helpers and extensions to the built-in capabilities like transparency.
+If you feel that something is missing that should be specified here, just let me know.